 If you are a Settlor of a Trust you should use the coming year to review your reasons for establishing the Trust, do they still exist?
 Are they the same now as they were when you established the Trust?
 Is there still a sufficient need for the Trust?
 Here are the questions you need to ask about your Trust.

 If you are a Trustee you need to be fully aware of your obligations and the actions you need to take to be compliant with the changes before they come into force on 30 January 2021.

 Do you still want to be a Trustee?

 What can I do?

 Contact the team at Perpetual Guardian to arrange a meeting to discuss any existing Trusts, your situation, and the requirements of the Trust and its Beneficiaries.
-We can take you through the changes, the obligations of Trustees and what your options are to ensure that you are ready for 2021 and that the Trust is best set to serve the needs of those it was set up to provide for.
+We can take you through the changes, the obligations of Trustees and what your options are to ensure that you are ready for 2021 and that the Trust best serves the needs of those it was set up to provide for.